 Appendix EHRA First Responder created European Association of heart rate (EHRA), branch of the European Society of Cardiology (ESC).

-"In Europe, the emergency services arrive after about nine minutes after cardiac arrest .
-Each minute saved increases the chance of survival by 10 percent and reduces the risk of traumatic brain injury, which starts in four minutes after cardiac arrest, "- said Dr. Christian Elsner, the representative EHRA.
+"In Europe, the emergency services arrive after about nine minutes after cardiac arrest.
+Each minute saved increases the chances of survival by 10 percent and reduces the risk of traumatic brain injury, which starts in four minutes after cardiac arrest, "- said Dr. Christian Elsner, the representative EHRA.

 If CPR is initiated by a lifeguard, it will shorten the time between cardiac arrest and CPR urgently needed.